zaguarman/SlayTheClone2025/Assets/Documentation/Readme Game Design Document.txt

 Card Management:

-Drawing Cards: Standard mechanic.
+Drawing Cards (Scheduled Draw): Players draw a base number of cards (e.g., 1) only at the start of their turn.
+No effect allows immediate drawing during a turn.

+Draw Manipulation (Next Turn Draw Modification): Effects modify the number of cards drawn at the start of the next turn (e.g., "Schedule X additional draws", "Draw X fewer cards next turn").

 Discard Pile: Zone for used Spells and destroyed Creatures.

-Discarding: From own hand.
-Can be an additional cost/resource.
-Goes to Discard Pile.
+Discarding from Hand: Choosing cards currently in hand and moving them immediately to the Discard Pile, typically as an additional cost or effect.
+Separate from modifying next turn's draw.

 Banish: Removes card from the game permanently.
-Cannot be recovered.

-Card Lifecycle & Reshuffling: Played Spells & destroyed Creatures go to Discard Pile.
-Empty Draw Deck triggers reshuffle.
-Creature stats reset on reshuffle.
+Card Lifecycle & Reshuffling:

+Played Spells & destroyed Creatures go to their owner's Discard Pile.

+Reshuffle Trigger & Process: If, during the Start of Turn draw phase, a player needs to draw one or more cards but their Draw Deck is empty, the following occurs:

+Any remaining cards are drawn from the empty deck (which will be zero).

+The player's entire Discard Pile is shuffled thoroughly to become their new Draw Deck.

+The player then continues drawing cards from this newly formed Draw Deck until they have drawn the total number of cards scheduled for that turn's draw phase.

+Creature stats are reset to their base values when their cards are part of the Discard Pile being reshuffled into the Draw Deck.

-Requisites: Conditions for play/activation (sacrifice, discard, board state).
+Requisites: Conditions for play/activation (e.g., sacrifice, discard from hand, board state).

 III.
 Core Gameplay Loops & Mechanics